-Whilst the summer months were filled with the operation and maintenance of the hire fleet, the winter allowed time for Landamores to build boats for private ownership.
+Whilst the winter months were filled by building and maintaining the hire fleet, the summer, when all the boats were being used, allowed time for Landamores to build boats for private ownership.
 This work became more and more important to the company before eventually taking over as the mainstay of the business under Ted’s son Leslie’s leadership.

-A Norfolk Punt, Snark (number 49) was built by Landamores and is still raced today at the Norfolk Punt Club.
+A Norfolk Punt, Snark (number 49),was built by Landamores in 1956 and is still raced today at the Norfolk Punt Club.
 She was one of the first to be built from plywood.

 9’6 and 11’6 lugsail dinghies, the ‘Landamores Lapstrake’ design were built between 1956 and 1966 and around 60 were made.
 Later, moulds were taken off of both dinghies and GRP versions were made.

-Mischievous Miss (11’6), closely followed by the Miss Mischief (12’9), were small speedboats that were capable of 35mph!
+In 1956 Mischievous Miss (11’6) was built, closely followed by the more popular Miss Mischief (12’9).
+These were small speedboats that were capable of 35mph!

-The popular Bittern Dinghy was designed by Leslie and around 60 were built by Landamores
+The popular Bittern Dinghy was designed by Leslie in 1960 and around 60 were built by Landamores

-Eclan, an elegant motor cruiser based on the Vestella, but bigger at 37’, is now known as Snowgoose and can still be seen on the Broads.
+Eclan, an elegant motor cruiser based on the Vestella, but bigger at 37’, was built in 1962.
+She is now known as Snowgoose and can still be seen on the Broads.

 Out to Sea

-The Otter class (36’ and 40’) were sea-going twin engine motor yachts.
+The Otter class (36’ and 40’) were sea-going twin engine motor yachts, the first was built in 1967.
 Designed by J Francis Jones, Julia Gee was followed by Son of Zeus and then Kailmora.

-4 Hustler 30s, designed by Holman and Pye, were fitted out during 1969.
-The Hustler range were marketed by Island Boat Sales (John and Barbara Harrison)
+The Hustler 30, designed by Holman and Pye, was first built in 1969; 4 were fitted out by Landamores during that year.
+The Hustler range were marketed by Island Boat Sales.

-Hustler 35 was the next in the Hustler range.
+The Hustler 35 was the next in the Hustler range and the first was built in 1970.
 In total, around 130 Hustlers (of various models) were built by Landamores.

-UFO class (27’, 31’ and 34’).
+The UFO class (27’, 31’ and 34’) were launched in 1973.
 Following the success of Richard Matthew’s first UFO, others were developed.
 Richard’s UFO 34 was so successful that all his friends wanted one too and Oyster Marine was founded!

 The World is our Oyster